What is Restorative Practice (R.P)?

 - What were you thinking about at the time?

-- Who do you think has been affected by your actions?
-In what way were they affected?
+- Who has been affected by what you have done?

 RP questions are used to resolve conflict, with the aim of restoring relationships and repairing the harm caused.
 The image of the giraffe is often used because it is the animal with the largest heart (to emphasise care) and the longest neck (to see all perspectives).